Complete Guide to Company Registration in Russia

 Documents Required for Company Registration in Russia

-The documents required for company registration in Russia vary depending on the type of company and its ownership structure
+The documents required for company registration in Russia vary depending on the type of company and its ownership structure, but generally, the following documents are required:

-• Name of the company (full and abbreviated names in Russian, English, and English).
+• Name of the company (full and abbreviated names in Russian and English).

-• Information about the amount of authorised capital and the distribution of shares among founders
+• Information about the amount of authorized capital and the distribution of shares among founders

 • Copy of Memorandum and Articles of Association